-A water line kit is available through your dealer at extra charge.
-This kit includes 1/4 inch diameter copper tubing, plus parts to connect to your cold water line.
+Water line kit 5308950117 is available through your dealer at extra charge.
+This kit includes 25 feet (7.6 meters) of 1/4 inch diameter copper tubing, plus parts to connect to your cold water line, including a saddle valve assembly.
 You will need to purchase a 1/4 inch brass compression nut and ferrule from your local hardware or plumbing store.